Rotorua Cafes - The cafe culture is alive and thriving in Rotorua with a number of them being quite funky and quirky.

 Zippy's is another favourite funky cafe.
 You will find local police and also road/mountain bikers hanging out here for their daily coffee fix.

 Maybe they're 'undercover' because it's quite dark and cocoon-like inside.
-No windows.

 Although it's a small cafe the meals are substantial… you've got to try the salmon bagels… and their muffins, they're huge… because they sell out quick you have to get in early.